-Buy, sell, or hold?: Analysts think investors should stand pat on Buckle with six of nine analysts rating it hold.
-Analysts like Buckle better than competitor American Eagle overall.
-Seven out of 26 analysts rate American Eagle a buy compared to three of nine for Buckle.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.
+Buy, sell, or hold?: Analysts think investors should stand pat on Buckle, with six out of seven analysts rating it a hold.
+Analysts don't like Buckle as much as competitor American Eagle overall.
+Nine out of 25 analysts rate American Eagle a buy compared to one out of seven for Buckle.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 89.3% awarding it an outperform rating.
-The community at large agrees with the All-Stars with 88.7% assigning it a rating of outperform.
-Fools have embraced Buckle and haven't been shy with their opinions lately, logging 220 posts in the past 30 days.
+CAPS All-Stars are strongly backing the stock, with 90.4% giving it an outperform rating.
+The community at large concurs with the All-Stars, with 89.3% awarding it a rating of outperform.
 Despite the majority sentiment in favor of Buckle, the stock has a middling CAPS rating of three out of five stars.

-Buckle's profit has risen year over year by an average of 3.7% over the past five quarters.
-Revenue has now gone up for three straight quarters.
+Buckle's profit has risen year over year by an average of 13.4% over the past five quarters.

 Now let's look at how efficient management is at running the business.
 Traditionally, margins represent the efficiency with which companies capture portions of sales dollars.
 The following table shows gross, operating, and net margins over the past four quarters.